OceanGate operated in 'lawless' high seas. Others do, too.

 There have long been calls for better regulation of the high seas, but this comes amid a “dizzying array” of agreements, conventions and regional bodies to manage the seas.
 This includes the United Nations Convention on the Law of the Sea, which established rules governing the use of oceans and their resources, and the International Maritime Organization, an agency of the U.N. that regulates shipping.

-Taken together, Nichola Clark, the officer for ocean governance at The Pew Charitable Trusts, said, these constitute a “patchwork system” of governance.
-She said some rules are not enforced and other areas, such as the biodiversity that a new U.N. treaty seeks to regulate, are not covered at all.
+But taken together, Nichola Clark, the officer for ocean governance at The Pew Charitable Trusts, said, these constitute a “patchwork system” of governance.
+She said some rules are not consistently enforced and other areas, such as the biodiversity that a new U.N. treaty seeks to regulate, are not covered at all.

 Clark said the Monday adoption of the High Seas Treaty is an important upcoming set of protections.
 The treaty – also known as the BBNJ, which stands for biodiversity beyond national jurisdiction – has been nearly two decades in the making and will enter into force after 60 parties ratify it, which proponents hope could happen by June 2025.

-Yozel, who directs the environmental security program at the Stimson Center in Washington, D.C., said of the treaty, “We need a multilateral, international effort to protect our oceans.
+Yozell, who directs the environmental security program at the Stimson Center, said of the treaty, “We need a multilateral, international effort to protect our oceans.
 This is a big first step.”

 The U.N. estimates that illegal fishing is responsible for the loss of up to 26 million tonnes of fish and $23 billion annually.
 Putting a halt to this plunder is difficult: Finding an illegal fishing boat in the ocean is akin to searching for a needle in a haystack, and researchers are turning to increasingly high-tech strategies to spot criminal behavior.

-“They are ravaging the seas,” Yozel said.
+“They are ravaging the seas,” Yozell said.
 “It’s upending the economic and food security of coastal communities.”

 Deep-sea mining, the process of extracting valuable metals such as gold, cobalt and zinc from the seabed, is also coming under scrutiny.